pgtipping/Synthalyst/memory-bank/activeContext.md

   - Ensured all interactive elements are keyboard accessible
 - Removed experimental PPR feature that was causing server startup issues
 - Fixed unused imports in the Interview Prep page
+- ✅ Fixed Radio Button Styling in Production (March 14, 2025):

+  - Identified and resolved an issue where radio buttons were displaying vertically in production despite horizontal layout in development
+  - Root cause: The `.flex-col` class in non-critical.css was overriding the intended horizontal layout
+  - Solution implemented:
+    - Added custom `.synthalyst-radio-layout` class with responsive behavior
+    - Updated CSS in globals.css to ensure proper responsive layout
+    - Modified PlanForm component to use responsive classes for proper stacking on mobile
+    - Ensured radio buttons stack vertically on small screens and align horizontally on larger screens
+  - Improved mobile experience while maintaining proper styling in production

 ## Next Steps